 In addition to specialist skills, you should also train employees on other skills such as customer service.
-No matter how skillful your staff is, bad attitudes can frustrate customers, making them never want to go back to your salon.
+No matter how skillful your staff is, bad attitudes can frustrate customers Therefore, it makes them never want to go back to your salon.

 3. Listen to Customers

 One of the most effective ways to understand the performance of your salon is listening to customers’ opinions, questions, or complaints.